 Major Directories and Important Platforms – Important local business listings can also be created on popular social and review sites such as Facebook and Yelp, among others.

 Geo/Industry-Particular Platforms – In addition to creating local business listings on major local business data platforms that serve all industries, your company can attempt to create listings on websites that are specific to its industry and area.
-Websites of chambers of commerce or professional organisations and guilds are examples of these platforms.
+Websites of chambers of commerce or professional organizations and guilds are examples of these platforms.

 How do I create local citations?